FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 Zermatt is a charming mountain village situated at the base of the iconic Matterhorn.
 It is known for its car-free streets and electric taxis which make it a truly unique place to visit.

-During the summer months, visitors can explore the village and its many attractions including a cable car to the Gornergrat viewpoint, beautiful hiking trails, and an open-air ice rink.
-Zermatt is truly a magical place to visit at any time of year!
+During the summer months, explore the village and its many attractions including a cable car to the Gornergrat viewpoint, beautiful hiking trails, and an open-air ice rink.

 ✔️ Make your way up to the majestic Matterhorn Glacier Paradise (also known as Klein Matterhorn) – at 4.000 meters above sea level – for a birds-eye view of Switzerland!
 But remember, altitude sickness can be a real bummer.
-So if you want to make it all the way up there by cable car take some time and don’t rush -it’s worth taking in those stunning views at a steady pace!
+So if you want to make it up there by cable car take some time and don’t rush -it’s worth taking in those stunning views at a steady pace!

 ✔️ With 5 days in Switzerland, getting up Matterhorn Glacier Paradise is not really a must-do activity (it is very time-consuming and also expensive).
 I actually recommend admiring the Matterhorn from below rather than hopping onto a cable car.
 Alternatively, you can also get up Gornergrat, which is another mountain peak with great views of the glaciers around and the Matterhorn.